Code-Institute-Submissions/gym-website/README.md

 ### Features Left to Implement
-- Another feature idea would be to add a page with membership options.
+- Another feature idea would be to add a page with membership options with prices.

 ## Technologies Used